Shane McIntyre

 What Is Needed to Track Offline Conversions

-To track offline conversions, you’ll need to set up a conversion tracking pixel on your website and then add the offline conversion events you want to track.
+You’ll need to set up a conversion tracking pixel on your website to track offline conversions and then add the offline conversion events you want to follow.

 The pixel will fire when someone visits your website, and the offline conversion events will be tracked in your pixel’s data.